pwnish3r/SecuArch/README.md

     additional steps or kernel signing might be needed.
     3. Wi-Fi Issues: Network Manager is included, but certain Wi-Fi chipsets may require extra firmware.
-    4. BSPWM: The ricer installer included doesn't really work in a VM, but works perfectly fine even on a laptop from 2012 Bare Metal.
-    Either don't install anything and configure your own Desktop Environment or Window Manager or choose the i3 configuration.
-    5. Some packages that my installation depends on may be updated and some dependencies change.
+    4. Some packages that my installation depends on may be updated and some dependencies change.
 I will try to test my install script as often as possible to avoid conflicts.
+    5. Sometimes the installation of packages just fails, if you see a lot of red errors after the first reboot, start from the beginning.

 Please report issues or open a pull request if you find a bug or have a workaround!